Our miracle RAINBOW BABY BOY arrived 8/2018

 We had to have Nathan's beautiful husky, Skippy, put down.
 He was Nathan's constant companion since he was 22 and together, they went on at least 3,000 walks over the twelve years.
 He had been declining for awhile and spending a lot of time outside, even when it dipped down to 50 degrees.
 But that morning, he had trouble walking and was dripping blood from his mouth.
 He yelped in pain when touched.
 I went with and took Autumn, and we both were there for the procedure and cried.
 I thought of Autumn being 10 or 12 and having to do this with Trevi or another dog.
 My first inclination was to not get another dog - ever.
 But, going through life not getting attached to and loving just to avoid hurt and loss is no way to live.
 We both believe that if she does have to go through this, it is good training in developing coping mechanisms for other losses that are sure to come.
 Plus, a childhood without pets is just no childhood at all, in my biased opinion.

 On the 3rd, Autumn and I attended an event called Good Grief at Christ Cathedral about surviving the holidays after the loss of a loved one.
 I was hopeful that it would help, but it just made me sad.
-I sat through most of the two hour session alternating between tears streaming down my face and making faces at or rocking Autumn.
-It really didn't learn anything new or helpful, other than the idea to light a candle for Mom at Christmas dinner this year and every year after.
+I sat through most of the two-hour session, alternating between tears streaming down my face and making faces at or rocking Autumn.
+It really didn't learn anything new or helpful other than the idea to light a candle for Mom at Christmas dinner this year and every year after.
 Maybe the reason I was there was not for me.
 I was the youngest in the room, and about half of the other attendees, some of whom had lost adult children, came up to me at different times and commented on either how cute Autumn was, or how well-behaved she was.
 She gave her huge gummy smile and flashed her dimple each time, and everyone smiled back, some through the tears in their eyes.
 I made a mental note to myself to visit nursing homes with her next Christmas.
 I also was reminded to never persuade friends, family, or students to go into grief counseling if they're not ready.

-Friday the 4th was Autumn's very first trip to see Santa Clause!
+Friday the 4th was Autumn's very first trip to see Santa Claus!
 My friend Andrea, her husband Bill and her son Casey drove out here and we went to Irvine Park Railroad.
 Seeing Santa is free, but you have to take a train to get to him which costs $12.
 A fair price, since they allow you to take your own photos.

 I finished her red infinity scarf just in the (St.) Nick of time!